jenineharris/academic-hive-2021/README.md

 ### Part 2: Learn about the features of R Studio

+Watch a short introduction to the <a href = "https://youtu.be/G3mnVRPaUKE">R Studio Interface</a>.

 ### Part 3: Import and clean data in R

 ### Part 4: Create basic tables and figures in R